 „I think it’s a great thing there is such a festival in Hungary.
 Through the performances we can learn…how Roma [communities] lived, what challenges they faced and how they were able to build on these challenges.
 In case the Independent Theater didn’t exist I would ‘know’ differently about these stories, or not know about them at all.”

 The approach and methodology remain the same.
 Not only are the selected drama pieces brought to artistic festivals, but each play is also added to the ever-expanding educational material.
 This material is brought to hundreds of young people via non-formal workshops and university seminars.
 In 2019 alone, 500 participants were engaged.
 More than 70% of them declared that their opinions had been changed about Roma communities and more than 95% thought that they saw more opportunities to change their destiny, plus that of those around them than before the workshop.

 The company’s ambitions are even grander.
-By 2021 they would like to build up the first international Digital Archive of European Roma Dramas actively used by Roma artists, youngsters, teachers and researchers, and to develop a concept for the professional, human resource and financial framework of the European Roma Theatre.
-The Foundation is delighted to support Independent Theatre with these aspiring endeavours for the coming three years.
+In 2021 they would like to build up the first international Digital Archive of European Roma Dramas actively used by Roma artists, youngsters, teachers and researchers, and to develop a concept for the professional, human resource and financial framework of the European Roma Theatre.
+The Foundation is delighted to support Independent Theatre with these aspiring endeavours for the coming three years (2019—2021).